tronkko/arkki/README.md

 # arkki
-Client-server backup solution for Linux that is
+Arkki is a client-server backup solution for Linux that aims to store files

-  * Encrypted
+  * Encrypted,
-  * Stored off-site
+  * Stored off-site, and
   * Retrievable everywhere

 ## Encrypted

 Arkki uses public-key cryptography (GPG) to encrypt backup volumes.
-Thus, no information is leaked even though somebody hacked the backup server or got hold of the files otherwise.
+Thus, no information is leaked even though somebody got hold of the backed up files.

 ## Stored Off-site

-Arkki stores backup volumes to a remote server using SSH.
+Arkki stores backup volumes to a remote server.
 Thus, your files are protected against physical destruction of your hardware - be it fire, flood or theft.